MAARTEN ORNSTEIN

-On this page I offer free downloads of some of my works, released under the Creative Commons 4.0 license.
-I say free, but since a lot of hard work went into composing this material a donation is very much appreciated.
-You can make a donation of any amount you think appropriate using the Paypal donation button below, or simply scan the QR code with your phone camera.
-At the very least, please subscribe to my newsletter.
-Thank you!
-If you need any special adaptations, please send an email to info [AT] maartenornstein.com
+On this page I offer downloads of some of my works, released under the Creative Commons 4.0 license.
+You can pay any amount you think is appropriate using the Donate button below, which will take you to Paypal.
+There you simply fill in the amount you want to pay.
+Or simply scan the QR code with your phone camera.

 Sleigh Ride and Let it Snow: It's Christmas!